pavinjosdev/atomic-update/README.md

 atomic-update keeps its working directory in `/tmp/atomic-update_*`, so a reboot would always cleanup.

 ## Known issues
 - When switching to a new snapshot without reboot using the `--apply` option, future updates to the bootloader (prior to a reboot) such as running `update-bootloader` script must be performed from a new atomic snapshot.
-Failure to do so will necessitate booting from the grub terminal on next cold boot.
+Failure to do so will necessitate booting from the grub terminal on next firmware (re-)boot. ⚠️

 Mask the systemd `purge-kernels.service` that can sometimes result in such an unintended scenario and use the following instead: